10 Essentials for Your Next River Cruise

 A lasting and special way to remember your travel adventures on a river cruise is with a travel notebook.
 Some travel notebooks sometimes have prompts where you can write about your day, while others have blank pages where you can jot down memories or sketch a scene while sitting at a street-side cafe.

 Look for a travel notebook that’s hard-sided and has at least 100 pages so you won’t likely run out of room on one trip.
-Be sure the pages of the notebook are heavy so ink from a pen doesn’t bleed through to the opposite side of the page, too.

 TourScoop recommends: Travel notebooks from Duncan & Stone Paper Co, Amazon Basics, and Moleskine all earn high praise from reviewers.
-Additional options for travel notebooks can be found at Amazon, Papier, Erin Condren, and Minted

 7. Clam-Shell Jewelry Case